Bricktech2000/Website/website/public/Fish-Shell-Setup/index.md

 8 months ago, I created a [custom prompt](../Clean-Bash-Prompt/) for my bash shell.
 As `bash` was a bit too limiting for my liking, I figured I would look for an alternative.
 After a bit of research, I stumbled upon a shell called [Fish Shell](https://fishshell.com/), which seemed to offer all the customization I was after right out of the box.

 This post is mainly about the final result of this project and won't cover the details of the setup process.
-If you wish to customize your shell in a similar way, you can check out the `howto` files I created.
+If you wish to customize your shell in a similar way, you can check out [my dotfiles](https://github.com/Bricktech2000/dotfiles) on GitHub.

 ## Fish and tmux